SystemsApproach/security/crypto.rst

 receiver detects when the data has been inadvertently modified by bit errors.
 Error-correcting codes are used on CDs and DVDs, for example, to deal with data corruption from scratches or dust.
-A similar concept applies to authenticators, with the added challenge that the corruption of the message is likely to be deliberately performed by someone who wants the corruption to go undetected.
-To support authentication, an authenticator includes some proof that whoever created the authenticator knows a secret that is known only to the alleged sender of the message; for example, the secret could be a key, and the proof could be some value encrypted using the key.
-There is a mutual dependency between the form of the redundant information and the form of the proof of secret knowledge.
+A similar concept applies to authentication codes, with the added challenge that the corruption of the message is likely to be deliberately performed by someone who wants the corruption to go undetected.
+To support authentication, the code includes some proof that whoever created it knows a secret that is known only to the alleged sender of the message; for example, the secret could be a key, and the proof could be some value encrypted using the key.
+There is a mutual dependency between the way the code is generated and how it is used as proof of secret knowledge.
 We will discuss several workable combinations.

-For simplicity, let's assume initially that the original message need not be confidential—that a transmitted message will consist of the plaintext of the original message plus an authentication code.
+For simplicity, let's assume initially that the original message need not be confidential—that a transmitted message will consist of the plaintext of the original message plus some additional code to support authentication.
 Later we will consider the case where confidentiality is desired.

-One kind of message authentication combines encryption and a *cryptographic hash function*.
+One common build block of message authentication is a *cryptographic hash function*.
 Cryptographic hash algorithms are treated as public knowledge, as with cipher algorithms.
 A cryptographic hash function is a function that outputs sufficient information about a message to expose any tampering.
-Just as a checksum or error-detecting code exposes bit errors introduced by noisy links or scratched disks, a cryptographic checksum is designed to expose deliberate corruption of messages by an adversary.
+Just as a checksum or error-detecting code exposes bit errors introduced by noisy links or scratched disks, a cryptographic hash is designed to expose deliberate corruption of messages by an adversary.
 The value it outputs is called a *message digest* and, like an ordinary checksum, is appended to the message.
 All the message digests produced by a given hash have the same number of bits regardless of the length of the original message.
-Since the space of possible input messages is larger than the space of possible message digests, there will be different input messages that produce the same message digest, like collisions in a hash table.
-An important property of hash functions is that such collisions may not be produced deliberately under the control of the attacker.
+Since the space of possible input messages is larger than the space of possible message digests, there will be many different input messages that produce the same message digest, like collisions in a hash table.
+An important property of cryptographic hash functions is that such collisions may not be produced deliberately under the control of the attacker.

-A message authentication code can be created by encrypting the message digest.
-The receiver computes a digest of the plaintext part of the message and compares that to the decrypted message digest.
+A message authentication code can be created by encrypting the message digest with some key.
+That key could be the private key of an asymmetric cipher, known only to the sender, or it could be a secret key for a symmetric cipher that sender and receiver agreed to by some other means.
+On receiving the message, the receiver computes a digest of the plaintext part of the message and compares that to the decrypted message digest.
 If they are equal, then the receiver would conclude that the message is indeed from its alleged sender (since it would have to have been encrypted with the right key) and has not been tampered with.

-No adversary could get away with sending a bogus message with a matching bogus digest because she would not have the key to encrypt the bogus digest correctly.
+Suppose that an adversary intercepts the message on its way to the receiver and tries to modify the transmitted message in some way.
+The message digest for this corrupted message would (with very high likelihood) differ from that of the original message.
+And the adversary lacks the necessary key to encrypt the digest of the corrupted message.
 An adversary could, however, obtain the plaintext original message and its encrypted digest by eavesdropping.
 The adversary could then (since the hash function is public knowledge) compute the digest of the original message and